Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Just-in-time learning is a type of instruction closely aligned with the task that the learner will be performing.
 You can implement just-in-time learning in several ways.

-As an example, an organization may choose to provide on-the-job training to new employees or create job aids that employees can consult when they need to perform a specific task.
+For example, an organization may provide on-the-job training to new employees or create job aids that employees can consult when they need to perform a specific task.

 Just-in-time learning is often seen as a more efficient and effective alternative to traditional forms of instruction, such as classroom-based training.
 It can also be more cost-effective since it eliminates the need for instructor-led training.